mandalorian99/pyser-ruby-sdk/README.md

 # Pyser

-Pyser is a official cardinal talent ruby sdk to plugin into your web app to parse resume .
+Pyser is a ruby sdk to plugin into your web app to parse resume using 3rd party api

 ## Installation